 - Describe any main concerns with organic grain and livestock production in PA - High manure inputs and phosphorus accumulation; Us vs. them mentality -> organic vs. conventional or any different method.
 When one is “better” than the other; The boom in organic poultry production is unsustainable given limited domestic organic grain production.

-- In addition to ASP attendees’ responses to the specific evaluation questions, attendees were most intersted in three main topics of discussion, including:
+- In addition to ASP attendees' responses to the specific evaluation questions, attendees were most interested in three main topics of discussion, including:

 - Identifying sustainable approaches for farmers to increase their operations' abilities to meet large-scale feed demands.
 A) existing organic farmers producing more grain or B) non-organic farmers converting and certifying more land for organic grain production.